JamFox/docs.jamfox.dev/docs/content/homelab/ansible.md

 Ansible was the obvious choice for me as I had quite a lot of experience with it.
 For configuration management it made sense to go with something simple to ease bootstrapping and favoring mutability for fastest development.
 Running a whole platform like Puppet did not make sense because of bootstrapping and resource overhead.
 Ansible is simple to write, understand and manage if written well from the get-go.

 Also knowing Ansible I knew how slow it can be.
 There's two ways of solving this: using push mode with a central management (with homebrew solutions or AWX/Ansible Tower) with parallel playbook execution for each host OR pull mode where each host essentially configures itself.
 Running AWX/Ansible Tower has the same problem of bootstrapping and resource overhead.
 Homebrew parallel push system spikes the central management resource usage when executed and requires you to be on two hosts (central management host and the host being configured) when developing.
-It is quite evident that pull mode is the more scalable, resource efficient and easier for swift changes so I went with that.
+It is quite evident that pull mode is the more scalable, resource efficient and easier for swift changes so I went with that, although because of it's outside-in nature it is less secure.

 I settled on the following requirements:

 - Easy to bootstrap (i.e. couple of commands excluding secrets)
 - Scalable (execution time does not depend on the number of hosts)
 - Simple to modify and manage (DRY monorepo for all hosts)
+- No single point of failure in the form of a centralized configuration bastion

 The solution was [jamlab-ansible](https://github.com/JamFox/jamlab-ansible): Homelab bootstrap and pull-mode configuration management with Ansible and bash.
 Most of it is "inspired" by a similar system that we used at CERN.